anideb1975/carel2/README.md

 ## License

-This project is licensed under the  anideb1975 License - see the LICENSE.md file for details
+This project is licensed under the  GPL License - see the LICENSE.md file for details

 ![screenshot](carel2_screenshot/home.png)